Iowa State sees growth in first-year, undergraduate student enrollment

 • Bachelor of Science in game design (PDF), an interdisciplinary and inter-college degree program based in the College of Design.
 Students who complete the degree will be prepared to work in major or boutique-sized game design companies as game artists, programmers or writers.
 This is Iowa State's second "degree of the future" sent to the regents for approval.

-• Bachelor of Arts in education studies (PDF) in the School of Education.
+• Bachelor of Science in education studies (PDF) in the School of Education.
 The degree meets the needs of students interested in education but not in working as a K-12 classroom teacher.
 This could include educators for settings such as museums, zoos or libraries; and community-based education, international education, educational technology, instructional design or educational policy.

 Appropriations requests for July 1